astro-transients/tilepy/README.md

 ```

 ## Help
-If any problem is found, please open a new issue in the project main page to document it.
+If you find any problem, please open a new issue in the project main page to document it.
 You can of course also directly create a Pull Request with new features.

-Otherwise you can also contact us at astro.tilepy@gmail.com.
+Otherwise you can also contact us at `astro.tilepy@gmail.com`
+A user/developer discussion forum is available at `https://forum.astro-colibri.science/c/instrumentation-and-tools/tilepy`